AdobeDocs/commerce-php/src/pages/developer/cli-commands/custom.md

 ---
-group: php-developer-guide
-subgroup: 65_CLI
-title: How to add CLI commands
-menu_title: How to add CLI commands
-menu_node:
-menu_order: 3
+title: Create a Custom Command | Commerce PHP Extensions
+description: Learn how to create custom CLI commands for Adobe Commerce and Magento Open Source.
 ---

-## Overview of adding CLI commands
+# Create a custom command

 Adobe Commerce and Magento Open Source enables your component to add commands to our [Symfony-like command-line interface (CLI)](https://symfony.com/doc/current/components/console.html).

-### About the Magento CLI

 Commerce has one command-line interface that performs both installation and configuration tasks: `<magento_root>/bin/magento`.
 The new interface performs multiple tasks, including: